We compete in this market. Here is how the rankings stay honest anyway.

 Provider profiles, tier assignments, strengths and weaknesses, the guides library, the glossary, the Sales Maturity Scorecard, the Match Score algorithm, and Ava's responses.
 Nothing in this layer is paid placement.
 Nothing in this layer is subject to provider influence.
 If a provider asks us to adjust their profile to read more favorably, we say no and refer them to this policy.

-Layer 2: optional commercial features (clearly labeled)
+Layer 2: owned firms and commercial features (clearly labeled)

 Layer 3: lead handoff (not paid)